 What does travel insurance cover?

 Travel insurance policies can vary widely in terms of the level of cover they provide and what is and isn’t included.
 It’s therefore vital to read the small print carefully so you don’t uncover any nasty surprises if you need to make a claim.
-Here are some of the things most policies cover:
+Here are some of the things any policy you choose should cover:

 Money and personal belongings

-Travel insurance will typically cover you for any personal possessions that may be lost, destroyed or stolen from you while travelling, meaning you will be refunded for the value of these items.
+Travel insurance will typically cover you for any personal possessions that may be lost, destroyed or stolen from you while you’re travelling, meaning you should be refunded the value of these items.

 Emergency medical cover